cjdbarlow/Part-One/valsalva_manoeuvre.md

 ##Phases
 A Valsalva manouvere consists of four phases:

-INSERT VALSALVA GRAPH PG 178 POWER & KAM OR THE GRAPHS FROM THE PAPER WHICH ARE MUCH PRETTIER

 ###Phase I
 * P<sub>AW</sub> is increased to 40cmH<sub>2</sub>O, with a corresponding increase in P<sub>Thoracic</sub>
 * SBP and DBP increase due to: